 Link Building for Local SEO: How to Build Backlinks for Local SEO

-Link building serves many purposes.
 Most of the time when marketers and link builders talk about the practice of link building, they are referring to global link building, linking to sites all over the web in order to build brand recognition, generate more content, increase page rank, and increase domain authority.

-Knowing how to optimize for local link building is crucial to getting traffic through the doors and for cashing in on the local customer base you have.
-While the principle is the same, there are a few key differences between link building on a global scale and local link building.
+Knowing how to optimize for local SEO link building is crucial to getting traffic through the doors and for cashing in on the local customer base you have.

 The primary focus of link building is on finding industry-specific links through finding relevant and trustworthy content to link to or to form link exchanges with other businesses.
-The problem with this for local businesses is that these types of links do not drive the type of traffic that they need.

-So then, the question becomes, what types of Links are best for local link building?
-To help you understand building links for local search, we’ll break down why local link building is different and how it works, as well as how to actually go about building said links.
+To help you understand building links for local search, we’ll break down why local link building is different and how it works, as well as how to actually go about finding and securing local link building opportunities.

 What Local SEO Link Building is All About